A review of my favorite Norwex Products that I have used for over 2 years now.

 Fact: If dog hair gets on your clothes or couches, this is the best cleaning item I have ever used – by miles.

-Our home consists of dark floors couches.
-Guess what color dogs are?
-Yep, Snow White!
+Our home consists of dark floors and couches.
+But we have white shedding dog!
 It was so bad, I spent the extra $$$ on a rhoomba in the hopes of keeping up with the dog hair.
 While that helped, keeping the dog hair off the couches was a nightmare.

 But that’s not all!
 This brush is great for wool coats, cleaning dirt off floor mops, crumbs on car seats, the corners of carpeted stairs or bath mats that can’t be vacuumed, and tons of other places.
 Check it out!
 You won’t regret it if you have pets!